Khenidhruvin2001/Khenidhruvin2001/README.md

-- 👋 Hi, I’m kheni Dhruvin
+👋 Hi, I’m @Khenidhruvin2001
-- 👀 I’m interested in ... android app devlopment
+👀 I’m interested in to do amazing projects.
-- 🌱 I’m currently learning ...android devloper
+🌱 I’m currently learning Python,Java and Machine learning.
-- 💞️ I’m looking to collaborate on ...
+📫 How to reach me dhruvinkheni9898@gmail.com
-- 📫 How to reach me ...
+⚡ Fun fact: It’s all 0’s and 1’s.